chris-pearce/MBP-setup/README.md

     sudo gem install sass
     ```
 16. Generate a new SSH key for GitHub by following [these steps](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key).
+17. Apply correct keyboard access for the Mac by following [these steps](https://support.apple.com/en-us/HT204434).

 ## Applications
 - **Dropbox**